jdroob/cjq/README.md

 - jq - this is optional but helpful for running tests - [install jq for mac](https://stackoverflow.com/questions/37668134/how-to-install-jq-on-mac-on-the-command-line)

 ### Instructions
 **NOTE**: There is currently an installation bug.
-Currently working on a Docker image first.
+Currently working on a Docker image.
 Better installation instructions to come.
 ```console
 # clone the cjq repo
 make llvmgen    # run this command